-- the Audit Committee; - · the Compensation and Management Succession Committee (the "Compensation Committee"); and - the Nominating and Corporate Governance Committee.
+- the Audit Committee;

+- the Compensation Committee; and

+- the Nominating and Corporate Governance Committee.

 The Board has adopted written charters for each of the three standing committees that satisfy the applicable standards of the SEC and the NYSE, copies of which are available on the Company's website at www.topgolfcallawaybrands.com under Investors - Corporate Governance.
 Upon request, the Company will provide to any person without charge a copy of such charters.
-Any such request may be made by contacting the Company's Investor Relations Department by telephone at (760) 931-1771 or by mail at Topgolf Callaway Brands Corp., Attention: Investor Relations, 2180 Rutherford Road, Carlsbad, California 92008.
+Any such request may be made by contacting the

+Company's Investor Relations Department by telephone at (760) 931-1771 or by mail at Topgolf Callaway Brands Corp., Attention: Investor Relations, 2180 Rutherford Road, Carlsbad, California 92008.